lecode-official/gphoto2-dotnet/README.md

 user@machine ~ $ kill -SIGTERM 1901
 ```

-Please make sure to replace the process ID with the process ID that you got from ps.
+Please make sure to replace the process ID with the process ID that you got from `ps`.